tdewin/best-practices-guide/resource_planning/backup_server_placement.md

 # Backup Server Placement

-The Backup server runs a number of processes, e.g. the backup Service, backup Manager services and in some scenarios a Mount Server as well.
+The Backup server runs a number of processes, e.g. the Backup Service, Backup Manager services and in some scenarios a Mount Server as well.
 In this chapter we will evaluate how each of those components are affected by placement of the Backup & Replication server.

 By evaluating the roles and understanding the data flow between the services it is possible to optimize overall backup performance and restore throughput significantly.